lziq/react/README.md

 10. What is a React context?

-A React context is used to pass data between 2 components directly, whereas `useState` needs to come through all the components to pass data.
+A React context is used to pass data between 2 components directly, whereas `useState` needs to come through all the components to pass data using props.
 To use a React component:
 - First, define a context component using `React.createContext`
 - Second, define a `<Context.Provider>` in the data sender component.
 - Finally, use `useContext` to receive data in the data receiver component.
 Note that React context is not optimized in high frequency changes. (we should use Redux in this case)

+11. How React re-renders a component?

+Once React detects a state change in a component, it re-executes the component function block, and generates the new virtual DOM.
+Then, it compares the new virtual DOM with the old one, and decide if updates need to be done on the actual DOM.
+When re-rendering a component, it also re-render all of its descendant components as well.

+12. What is `React.memo()`?

+`React.memo()` can be used to wrap a React a component so it gets checked whenever it's about to be re-rendered due to re-rendering of its parents.
+If the passed props is not changed, its re-rendering will be cancelled.
+It is generally not a good idea to wrap all the components with `React.memo()`, since the comparison itself is an additional cost.

+13. What is `useCallback()`?
+How it is different from `useEffect()`?

+`useCallback()` is used to pass a function to child components.
+It ensures React does not create a new function when re-rending the component, and makes sure the original function is passed to its child component.
+It is used only when child components are wrapped with `React.memo`.
+In `useCallback()`, the funciton definition is re-generated, while in `useEffect`, the function is called again, when the dependency state changes.

+14. What is `useMemo()`?

+`useMemo()` is similar to `useCallback()`.
+Instead of caching a function, it is used to cache a state.
+It can be used similar to the use case described in above question.
+Also, it can be used to cache the result of some computation-intensive tasks, such as sorting a list, so the task won't get executed again once the component gets re-rendered.